LinkedIn for Your Business

 Publishing Content

-Also, keep your followers in mind when publishing content.
+Keep your followers in mind when publishing content.
 People don’t enjoy “salesy” content, especially if it’s all a page seems to post.
-Publish primarily educational and entertaining content, and when you post sales-oriented content, frame it in a way that helps to solve your customers’ problems.
+Publish primarily educational and entertaining content, and when you post sales-oriented content, frame it in a way that helps solve your consumers’ problems.

 Targeted Advertising